 Based upon financial need, the FAFSA results are required for the Need-Based Scholarship renewal.
 The deadline for receipt by the University of your FAFSA results is March 1 annually.
 Failure to meet this deadline will result in the loss of your Need-Based Scholarship.
 We recommend filing your FAFSA at minimum six weeks before this date to ensure your results are received on time.

-The deadline to apply for next year's Endowed Scholarships is April 1, 2013.
+The deadline to apply for Endowed Scholarships is April 1 each year.

 Direct Loan Borrowers